junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 Then look for the present month at the bottom of the cart (in this case, August of the baby’s first year).

-GOOD Child growing well
+GOOD - Child growing well

-DANGER Not gaining weight find out why
+DANGER - Not gaining weight find out why

-VERY DANGEROUS Losing weight.
-May be ill, needs extra care.
+VERY DANGEROUS - Losing weight.
+Maybe ill, needs extra care.

 WRITE ON THE CHART

-Any illness e.g. diarrhea measles
+- Any illness e.g. diarrhea measles

+- Admission to hospital

+- Solids introduced

+- Breastfeeding stopped

-Admission to hospital Solids introduced Breastfeeding stopped Birth of next child like this—
+- Birth of next child

 WATCH THE DIRECTION OF THE LINE SHOWING THE CHILD’S GROWTH